Nissan Micra: Micra K12 (2002)

-Nissan March (2002–2010)
+Nissan March K12 (2002)

-The vehicle was unveiled in Nissan Headquarters Gallery, and in Nissan's Ginza Gallery in a wide array of color variations.
+The vehicle was unveiled in Nissan Headquarters Gallery, and in Nissan's Ginza Gallery in a wide array of colour variations.

 March Enchante includes a swivel front passenger's seat that turns 90° to facilitate easy ingress and egress.
 The March Driving Helper is fitted with hand-operated driving controls to enable persons with leg disabilities to drive and a control lever for operating the accelerator and the brakes with the left hand.
 These hand-operated controls are incorporated in the Autech Driving Control package, developed originally by Autech Japan for Nissan vehicles.

 The March Enchante was unveiled at the 2004 Tokyo Motor Show.

 The vehicles went on sale on 5 March 2002.
 Early models include 14e (5-door), 12c (3/5-door), 10b (3/5-door).
 Early March Enchante models include 12c (3/5-door).
 Early March Driving Helper models include 12c (3/5-door).

-Nissan March Rafeet and 4WD models (2002–2007)
+Nissan March Rafeet and 4WD models (2002)

 The March Rafeet and 4WD models went on sale on 5 September 2002.
-Early March Rafeet models include 12c, 14c-four.
-Other four wheel drive models included March Enchante (14c-four, 14e-four), March Enchante flip seat (14c-four), March Driving Helper (14c-four).
+Early March Rafeet models include the 12c and the 14c-four.
+Other four wheel drive models included March Enchante (14c-four, 14e-four), March Enchante flip seat (14c-four), and the March Driving Helper (14c-four).